-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will expand by 13 percent by 2028.
+If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will expand by 13 percent by 2028.

-There are several reasons why these careers are growing so rapidly.
-One is homeowners using government refunds to install more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot housing market and a property shortage that’s driven an increase in new construction residences.
+There are a couple of reasons why these jobs are expanding so fast.
+One is homeowners taking advantage of government refunds to purchase more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot housing market and a house shortage that’s driven an increase in new construction houses.

-A HVAC technician is a person who services, installs and maintains heating and cooling units.
+An HVAC technician is someone who repairs, installs and maintains heating and cooling units.
 Most serve both homeowners and business owners.
-And, most important, you’ll be skilled in:
+And, most important, you’ll be knowledgeable about:

 - Air conditioners